movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   Growth converts supported inline data and COWs partial data sectors with zero tails before exposing the new size.
 It rejects other compressed/encoded overlap and regular mappings beyond the old rounded EOF; preallocation remains zero-filled.
-Shrinking reserves the entire range deletion in one transaction and may return `ENOSPC` for highly fragmented files.
+Fragmented shrinking deletes mappings in bounded transactions, with a durable target size and recovery marker.
+Partial EOF COW still requires ordinary data and metadata space.
   Unlink preserves open descriptors and mappings and reclaims the inode after its last vnode reference.
 Rmdir validates empty directories and uses the same orphan lifecycle.
 Removed directory descriptors report zero links and EOF; new child lookup and creation fail.